 In many cases, users report improved responsiveness due to reduced UI overhead.

-The Windows 11 Start menu prioritizes recommended content over application access.
-Explorer Patcher allows users to regain control over Start menu behavior and layout.
+Windows 11’s Start menu prioritises recommended content above program access.
+Explorer Patcher allows users to restore control over the Start menu’s behaviour and layout.

 Explorer Patcher allows users to align the Start menu based on personal preference or muscle memory.